 Marketing Plan Group Projects: The group project will involve working in a small group assembled randomly by the instructor to apply course concepts to a "real-world" marketing opportunity by developing and presenting a cogent marketing plan.
-The group project will involve a written component and a video presentation component.
+The group project will involve a video presentation component, a Q&A component, and a written component.